nepfaff/scalable-real2sim/README.md

 We provide fine tuned networks for SAM2 and GroundingDINO for the segmentation and annotation of the gripper used in our provided dataset which can be downloaded from [insert link here].

-Please put the checkpoint files in `./checkpoints` and the `config` folder in the root directory.
+Please put the downloaded checkpoint files in the `./checkpoints` directory.
 We used mmdetection's implementation to fine tune Grounding DINO.
 Please see the [mmdetection Official Github](https://github.com/open-mmlab/mmdetection/tree/main) for installation instructions.

-When `txt_prompt` is set to `gripper`, the segmentation script will use the gripper fine tuned models for annotation and segmentation.
+When `--txt_prompt` is set to `gripper`, the segmentation script will use the gripper fine tuned models for annotation and segmentation.

 To fine tune your own object detection model for your gripper, see the instructions